stakezone/nodemonitorgaiad/README.md

 ### Note

-For monitoring multiple gaiad instances on the same host the Cosmos Gaiad template needs to be cloned in the template section of the server with the clone function.
+For monitoring multiple gaiad instances on the same host the Cosmos Gaiad template needs to be cloned in the template section of the server making use of the clone function.

 ### Issues